chris-susantooo/P2PChat/README.md

 # P2PChat
-An academic project on implementing P2P and client-server architecture using Python
+An academic project on implementing P2P and client-server architecture using Python.